-The general practice veterinarian spends one third to one half of his or her time in surgery.
+The general practice veterinarian spends one-third to one-half of his or her time in surgery.
 Animal neutering operations are done in most veterinarians' offices.
 Many veterinarians also perform orthopedic procedures, bone setting, dentistry, and trauma surgery.
 Surgery requires good hand and eye coordination, and fine motor skills.
-A vet's job is similar to that of a human doctor.
+A veterinarian's job is similar to that of a human doctor.

 When health problems arise, veterinarians diagnose the problem and treat the animal.
 Accurate diagnosis frequently requires laboratory tests, radiography, and specialized equipment.
 Treatments may involve a number of different procedures including emergency lifesaving techniques, prescribing medication, setting fractures, birthing, performing surgery, or advising an owner on feeding and care of the animal.

-Veterinarians in research look for better ways to prevent and solve animal and human health problems.
+A veterinarian in research looks for better ways to prevent and solve animal and human health problems.
 Many problems, such as cancer and heart disease, are studied through the use of laboratory animals, which are carefully bred, raised, and maintained under the supervision of veterinarians.

 Veterinarians also work in the area of public health.
 They help to prevent and control animal and human diseases and promote good health.
 As epidemiologists they investigate animal and human disease outbreaks such as food-borne illness, influenza, plague, rabies, AIDS, and encephalitis.
 They evaluate the safety of food processing plants, restaurants, and water supplies.
 Veterinarians in environmental health programs study and evaluate the effects of various pesticides, industrial pollutants, and other contaminants on people as well as on animals.